Low-Complexity Decoder for Overloaded Uniquely Decodable Synchronous CDMA: Introduction

-To address these challenges, numerous non-UD \cite{Grant1998}-\cite{Ming2009}, and UD \cite{Erdos1963}-\cite{michel22017} construction based code sets have been proposed.
-Examples of such non-UD code sets are pseudo-noise spreading (PN) \cite{Grant1998}, \cite{Verdu1999}, OCDMA/OCDMA (O/O), \cite{Vanhaverbeke2000}-\cite{Sari2000}, PN/OCDMA (PN/O) \cite{HSari2000}, multiple-OCDMA (MO) \cite{Vanhaverbeke2002}, improved O/O CDMA \cite{Vanhaverbeke2004}.
-Those codes use two or multiple sets of orthogonal signal waveforms, which makes it possible to accommodate more users than the signature length $L$.
-As a consequence of this, a significant level of the MAI exist at the output of each user's matched filter due to the cross-correlation among different signatures.
-The cross-correlation properties, of a code set, which are best defined by the term total squared correlation (TSC), plays an important role in the error performance.
-The TSC of a code set $\mathbf{C}$ is the sum of the squared magnitudes of all the inner products of codes,
+Supporting a large number of users communicating over a common channel may not be readily achievable by OMA techniques due to the multiple-access interference (\acs{MAI}) in rank-deficient systems, where the number of users is greater than that of the resource blocks.
+To meet the demand of increased bandwidth efficiency in synchronous CDMA, a CDMA concept was introduced in \cite{HSari2000}, which can support many more users for a given code length compared to traditional CDMA.
+A number of signature design schemes have been studied for dense spreading in conventional CDMA, where low cross-correlation sequence sets are designed to minimize the overall MAI, which allows more users to simultaneously access the common channel.
+This in turn results in increased spectral efficiency.
+Finding suitable spreading codes and decoding schemes for such overloaded systems is a challenging optimization problem.
+To address these challenges, numerous non-uniquely decodable (non-\acs{UD}) \cite{ Grant1998, Verdu1999, Vanhaverbeke2000, Sari2000, HSari2000, Vanhaverbeke2002, Vanhaverbeke2004, Ming2009}, and UD \cite{Erdos1963, Shapiro1963, Cantor1964, Lindstrom1964, Lindstrom1965, Cantor1966, Erdos1970, Chang1979, Ferguson1982, Chang1984, Khachatrian1987, Khachatrian1989, Khachatrian1995, Khachatrian1998, Wu1997, Mow2009, Marvasti2009, ming2016, Marvasti2012, Marvasti2016, michel2012, michel2018, michelHindawi2018, michelWCNC2019, michelTernary2021} construction based code sets have been proposed.
+Examples of such non-UD code sets are pseudo-noise spreading (\acs{PN}) \cite{Grant1998, Verdu1999}, orthogonal/orthogonal CDMA (O/O), \cite{Vanhaverbeke2000, Sari2000}, PN/orthogonal CDMA (PN/O) \cite{HSari2000}, multiple-orthogonal CDMA (\acs{MO}) \cite{Vanhaverbeke2002}, improved O/O CDMA \cite{Vanhaverbeke2004}.
+Those codes employ two or more sets of orthogonal signal waveforms, which allows the system to accommodate more users than the signature length $L$.
+As a consequence of this, a significant level of MAI exists at the output of each user's matched filter due to the non-zero cross-correlation of different signatures.